benlloyd50/Vox_Design_Documents/software_requirements.md

 - For demo purposes the application can be self hosted and ran without external parties needing to set up anything

 ### 4.4 Maintainability
-- The program will cease all maintence and development on December 7th, the delivery date
+- The program will cease all maintence and development on May 5th, the delivery date

 ## 5.0 Architecture
 ![Hardware Architecture](/images/architecture.jpg)
+TODO: ask about 2nd client

 Page break?